-Obviously, sitting on a saddle for a long period of time with painful, inflamed hemorrhoids is neither comfortable nor helpful to resolving the situation.
+Sitting on a saddle for a long period with painful, inflamed hemorrhoids is neither comfortable nor helpful in resolving the situation.
 When sitting on the saddle, blood flow to the anal region is substantially reduced and there is also friction.
-Horse riding itself does not cause hemorrhoids to develop in an otherwise healthy anus, but it definitely can aggravate an existing condition.
+Horse riding does not cause hemorrhoids to develop in an otherwise healthy anus, but it can aggravate an existing condition.

-Like any other injury, hemorrhoid flare-ups need to heal before getting on the saddle again.
+Like any other injury, hemorrhoid flare-ups must heal before returning to the saddle.
 Here is a phrase that might guide you through troubled times, bringing you back to self-care: “If it hurts, don't do it”.

-Fortunately most cases of hemorrhoids settle within a few days, and only rarely do they require further treatment.
-Home treatment includes over-the-counter creams, ointments, suppositories, or pads, which contain witch hazel or hydrocortisone.
+Fortunately, most cases of hemorrhoids settle within a few days, and only rarely do they require further treatment.
+Home treatment includes over-the-counter creams, ointments, suppositories, or pads containingwitch hazel or hydrocortisone.
 Other home remedies that offer some relief are using an ice pack over the area for 15-20 minutes or soaking in a warm bath for a similar amount of time.

 To keep symptoms at bay, managing dehydration is key.
 Drinking at least 2,5 liters of water per day (more if hot weather or intense training).
-Riders with symptomatic hemorrhoids may also find pre-medicating with Tylenol or Ibuprofen before riding can help reduce pain, discomfort and swelling.
-Our padded underwear will also aleviate the pain, reducing the friction, keeping the bacteria in line due to the bacteriostatic treatement of the pads as well as the sweat and humidity due to its breathable properties.
-If symptoms reoccur, or if they do not improve over several weeks, it’s best to make a visit to the doctor.
-There are also topical applications that your doctor can recomend to use before riding.
+Riders with symptomatic hemorrhoids may also find pre-medicating with Tylenol or Ibuprofen before riding can help reduce pain, discomfort, and swelling.
+Our padded underwear will also alleviate the pain, reducing the friction, and keeping the bacteria in line due to the bacteriostatic treatment of the pads as well as the sweat and humidity due to its breathable properties.
+If symptoms reoccur, or if they do not improve over several weeks, it’s best to visit the doctor.
+There are also topical applications that your doctor can recommend to use before riding.